DIY Letterman Jacket

 When it's back-to-school season, it's time to start thinking about that ever-important question: what is your student going to wear?!
 Whether they're in sports, cheer, band or just full of spirit, letterman jackets have always been a school wardrobe staple – but they can be super expensive.
 We decided to put our own spin on this old tradition with a denim jacket modified with flannel fabric and patches for an easy, affordable letterman jacket variation.
 Read on to see how easy it is to DIY your own with no sewing needed, just Aleene's Fabric Fusion!

-Aleene's® Fabric Fusion®
+What you need:- Aleene's® Fabric Fusion®

 - Denim jacket